Distributed reactive power feedback control for voltage regulation and loss minimization: Convergence analysis

-Notice that, by neglecting the infinitesimal terms, both the voltages $u$ and the squared voltage magnitudes $v_G$ become affine functions of the decision variables $q_G$, and therefore the ORPF problem \eqref{eq:ORPF} becomes a convex quadratic problem with linear inequality constraints, for which strong duality holds.
+In the analysis that follows, we study the approximated description of the closed loop system in which we neglect the infinitesimal terms.
+Notice that, by doing so, both the voltages $u$ and the squared voltage magnitudes $v_G$ become affine functions of the decision variables $q_G$.
+By plugging those expressions in the formulation of the ORPF problem \eqref{eq:ORPFF}, one obtains the following strictly convex quadratic problem with linear inequality constraints